inverse/personal-site/_posts/2017-02-18-ubuntu-fix-wifi-after-suspend.md

 WantedBy=hibernate.target
 WantedBy=hybrid-sleep.target
 ```

 _Credit go to the authors of the replies on [ask ubuntu thread][0]._

 Save and exit nano and then enable the new systemd service:

 `sudo systemctl enable wifi-resume.service`

-You can subsitute `enable` with `disable` to turn off the service and then remove the file if you find it's not working as expected.
+You can substitute `enable` with `disable` to turn off the service and then remove the file if you find it's not working as expected.

 ## Further reading